TencentCloud/tencentcloud-cloud-controller-manager/README.md

 In the future, `--cloud-provider=external` will be the default.
 Learn more about the future of cloud providers in Kubernetes [here](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/cloud-provider/cloud-provider-refactoring.md).

 ### Kubernetes node names must match the instance private ipv4 ip

+By default, the kubelet will name nodes based on the node's hostname.
+On TencentCloud Container Service, node hostnames are set based on the private ipv4 ip of the instance.
+If you decide to override the hostname on kubelets with --hostname-override, this will also override the node name in Kubernetes.
+It is important that the node name on Kubernetes matches private ipv4 ip of the instance, otherwise cloud controller manager cannot find the corresponding instance to nodes.